 Two Anatomy and Physiology labs, along with a Microbiology lab, allow students to perform analytical procedures in a controlled environment.

-The Clinical Nursing Simulation Laboratory has state of the art patient simulators in an environment that closely resembles the hospital, home and outpatient settings.
+The Clinical Nursing Simulation Laboratory offers patient simulators in an environment that closely resembles hospital, home and outpatient settings.
 It is utilized by nursing students throughout the program.
 The goal of a clinical simulation is to enhance the nursing student’s clinical reasoning, cognitive, psychomotor, and affective skills in a safe learning environment.
-Clinical expectations and recording of simulation will be standard.
+Clinical expectations and recording of simulation are standard.
 The clinical simulation hours are integrated within the required clinical hours for each nursing course.
 A Simulation Facilitator and/or Clinical Instructor need to be present when the Clinical Nursing Simulation Laboratory is in use.